 The joy of colour is at the heart of each Opus Incertum piece.
 We used only natural gemstones such as blue agate, green turquoise, green-blue chalcedony, lapis lazuli, turquoise, green agate, phrenite, chrysophase, blue topaz and crystal quartz set in 18k yellow gold.

-Seven gemstones alternate with open links as a pathway.
-The gems, blue and green agate, green and blue turquoise, green-blue chalcedony, lapis lazuli, phrenite, chrysophase, blue topaz and crystal quartz are set in 18k yellow gold.
+Ten gemstones alternate with open links as a pathway.
+The gems, blue and green agate, green and blue turquoise, green-blue chalcedony, lapis lazuli, phrenite, chrysophase, blue topaz, London blue topaz and crystal quartz are set in 18k yellow gold.
 The top of the links are polished, while the side have an hand-engraved Florentine finish.
 The bracelet comes in 17 cm and 19 cm or made to order if required.

 “The different blue gems capture the bliss of the mesmerising and ever-changing hues of a sun-drenched sea or crystal clear lake.
 The greens evoke the lush tropical forest, displaying all the different shades of green, while sunlight filters through the canopy.